kubernetes-sigs/gateway-api/geps/gep-3440/index.md

 certain HTTP status codes like 500, 502, 503, and 504), but it does not natively interpret specific gRPC status codes like `UNAVAILABLE` or `DEADLINE_EXCEEDED`.
-This means that, while Traefik can retry requests on common HTTP errors that might represent temporary issues, it lacks the ability to directly handle and retry based on gRPC-specific error codes, limiting its alignment with the GEP’s requirement for granular gRPC error handling.
+This means that, while Traefik can retry requests on common HTTP errors that might represent temporary issues, it lacks the ability to directly handle and retry based on gRPC-specific error codes, limiting its alignment with the GEP’s requirement for granular gRPC status codes handling.
 2. **Retry Limits**: Traefik provides configurable retry attempts and can set a maximum number of retries.
 However, Traefik does not offer per-try timeout controls specific to each retry attempt.
 Instead, it typically relies on a global request timeout, limiting the flexibility needed for more precise gRPC retry management (like Envoy’s `per_try_timeout`).